plivo/plivo-dotnet/STRONGNAMING.md

 #### Click Save and then Choose Build -> Build Solution.
 The Pivo.dll assembly is now Strong-named.

+You can verify this from the Visual Studio 2017 COmmand prompt.
+Navigate to the project's output directory:

 	C:\Users\Test\Documents\plivo-dotnet\src\Plivo\bin\Debug\netstandard2.0>sn -v Plivo.dll

 	Microsoft (R) .NET Framework Strong Name Utility  Version 4.0.30319.0